 Does your student want to learn and apply a variety of evidenced based strategies that have been proven to advance learning?
-This class offers an engaging introduction to learning science, based on the work of Drs.
-Yana Weinstein and Megan Sumeracki, with visuals by Oliver Caviglioli.
-Well researched and documented learning strategies from this team will stretch and strengthen students’ attention, perception, and memory.
+This course is an engaging introduction to learning science.
+I will provide the core knowledge of the strategy, model doing the strategy, and provide ample practice opportunities.

 Who Should Enroll?

 • Students will be best prepared for this class by taking my Study Skills: Notetaking course first.
 However, it is not a perquisite.
 Solid note taking skills will serve a student well in this class.

 • High school students wanting to prepare for the volume of information to learn in college